Mimi-Mika/BuyYourCity/backend/readme.txt

 Finally you can start your server with :
 $ php artisan serv

-You can access the API by the URL: http://localhost:8000/api/
+You can access the API by the URL: http://localhost:8000/

 Enjoy !!! ;)

+NEW !!!!
+We have our own server at : www.buyyourcity.ovh u can use our api at www.api.buyyourcity.ovh